Theo-Panella/BastionHost_Project/README.md

   - Now connect to the Server_1 / Instance_1
-  - It's important to notice that we already made the one single connection with ssh -A, so our Bastion instance already have the SSH pair key to connect in the SubNet_B
+  - It's important to notice that we already made the one single connection with ssh -A, so our Bastion instance already have the SSH pair key to connect in our Server_1

         ##[ec2-user@Bastion_IP_Address ~]$ ssh ec2-user@Server_IP_Address
          ,     #_